 The ‘stitching’, which is drawn on with liquid eyeliner, can be placed anywhere on your face, from the cheeks to the forehead or even on your chin.
 You can also make the marks as long or short as you like and add as many or as little as you want.
 This is really easy to customise and make your own!

 I used a dark purple for my lips.
-But if you don’t have a lipstick in this shade there’s no need to worry.
-You can use a different dark shade, such as black, leave your lips bare or even add another colour of choice.
-The choice is yours!
+But if you don’t have a lipstick in this shade there’s no need to worry, just use what you have to hand.

 Monster Zombie Bride Make Up Tutorial: